salilab/imp/README.md

-Integrative Modeling of the Spindle Pole Body Core
+\brief Integrative Modeling of the Spindle Pole Body Core

 Here we determine the molecular architecture of the yeast spindle pole body (SPB), the structural and functional equivalent of the metazoan centrosome.